 Water is essential in the body.
 It flushes out toxins, aids digestion, supports joint and eye movement, and keeps the skin healthy.
 So long as you’re properly hydrated, your body has no issues carrying out these routine functions.
 But strenuous tasks, especially in hot and humid environments, can cause the body to lose fluids quickly.
 Mild dehydration is defined as a 1.5% loss in the body’s water volume, and symptoms gradually get worse as it progresses.
 A loss of 15% is enough to cause death.

-View the 2021 Summer Scorcher brochure for hydration and cooling products!
+View our Heat Stress category for hydration and cooling products!

 6 Dehydration Symptoms to Watch For